 CyclistsHub is supported by its readers.
 We may receive a commission if you buy products using our links (learn more).

-This is a selection of the best aero road cycling helmets from all price ranges.
-They are all certified and properly tested to meet the US and EU safety standards.
+This is a selection of the best aero road cycling helmets in all price ranges.
+Each helmet is certified and tested to meet safety standards in both the US and EU.

-- The best-ventilated aero helmet is the Kask Utopia (also available at competitivecyclist.com).
-Is by many considered a well-ventilated helmet, which is aero at the same time (it saves 6 watts at 30mph).
+• The best-ventilated aero helmet is the Kask Utopia (also available at competitivecyclist.com).
+It is by many considered a well-ventilated helmet, which is aero at the same time (it saves 6 watts at 30mph).

 Continue reading to learn how many watts an aero helmet can save you, its other benefits and disadvantages, and much more.